Portion/Yield:Makes about 40 biscuits

-This takes me back to our last visit to the States.
+This recipe takes me back to our last visit to the States.
 We stayed near Time Warner Center, New York, home to the fantastic Bouchon Bakery.
 We were obsessed with Bouchon and every morning went there for a cup of coffee and a pastry.
-It’s also the perfect place to people watch, and one of the items they sell is dog biscuits laced with foie grass and chicken stock, very posh!
-We got chatting with the lady behind the counter who told us how some dog owners not only buy a biscuit for their dogs but that the owners are rather partial to a doggy biscuit too!
-Well it made me giggle and remained in my memory.
+It’s also the perfect place to people watch, and one of the items they sell is dog biscuits laced with foie gras and chicken stock, very posh!
+We got chatting with the ladies behind the counter who told us how some dog owners not only buy a biscuit for their dogs, but that the owners are rather partial to a doggy biscuit too!
+Well, it made me giggle and remained in my memory.

-There is no foie grass for our pups but instead, the best chicken livers our money can buy!
-The chicken hearts could also be a great substitute or addition to use alongside the chicken livers.
-I have chosen carrots as these two boys love carrots and a carrot has entertained them for hours on end, so I thought it better make its way into their yummy treats.
+There is no foie gras for our pups, but instead, the best chicken livers our money can buy!
+Chicken hearts could also be a great substitute or addition to use alongside the chicken livers.
+I have chosen carrots as these two boys love carrots and a carrot has entertained them for hours on end, so I thought carrots really ought to be included in their yummy treats.
 Remember not to add any salt or sugar!
-Even though these biscuits are technically good for them remember not to feed your dog too many, it’s only a treat.
+Even though these biscuits are technically good for them, remember not to feed your dog too many, it’s only a treat.

-These biscuits are perfectly good for human consumption too if you wish, however if you are baking them for your own enjoyment add a salt to the mixture otherwise it’s a bit bland.
-I thought they would be super delicious as a canape with a bit of chicken liver parfait on top… more ideas for me to work on!
+These biscuits are perfectly good for human consumption too if you wish, but if you are baking them for your own enjoyment, add a little salt to the mixture, otherwise they’re a bit bland.
+I thought they might be super delicious as a canapé with a bit of chicken liver parfait on top… more ideas for me to work on!

 - 75ml sunflower oil